Loading...

 Now, I'd like you to read back through your work.

-Comparative topic sentence that leads with big ideas, discourse markers that signpost argument, discourse markers to signpost analysis, correlative and comparative conjunctions to signpost comparisons, comparison of form and structure, and a comparison of language.
+So read back through your work and see if you include the following, comparative topic sentence that leads with big ideas, discourse markers that signpost argument, discourse markers that signpost analysis, correlative/comparative conjunctions to signpost comparisons, comparison of form and structure, and a comparison of language.

-So pause the video and read back through our work now to see if you included all of those things.
+So pause the video and read back through your work now to see if you included all of those things.

-Now, when going through the list, one of our Oak pupils, Izzy, realised she hadn't compared form and structure.
+One of our Oak pupils, Izzy, realized she hadn't compared form and structure.

 Rewrite your answer to include any of the criteria you missed.